SeldonIO/seldon-core/examples/centralised-logging/README.md

 Refine the list a bit by selecting `log` near the bottom the left-hand Selected fields list.
 When you hover over or click on the word `log`, click the `Add` button to the right of the label.
 You can create a filter using the `Add Filter` button under `Search`.
 The field can be `kubernetes.labels.seldon-app` and the value can be an 'is' match on `seldon-single-model-seldon-single-model-seldon-single-model`.

-The custom fields in the request bodies may not currently be in the index.
-If you hover over one in a request you may see `No cached mapping for this field`.

 To add mappings, go to `Management` at the bottom-left and then `Index Patterns`.
 Hit `Refresh` on the index created earlier.
 The number of fields should increase.